Monika Christodoulou: Music career

 Monika's third album is Secret in the Dark.
 The album was recorded in New York in collaboration with Homer Steinweiss and Thomas Brenneck, both members of the Dap-Kings who previously worked on Amy Winehouse's Back to Black (2006).
 A review for The Guardian describes the album as "a wholly Daptone Records affair that attempts to stuff the irrepressible energies of disco, funk and soul into one package."

 Monika has also created the music for the new stage version of the Russian classic The Brothers Karamazov.

+She has performed live in many prestigious theaters in Greece such as the Lycabettus Hill Theater, Odeon Herodes Atticus and The Little Theatre of Ancient Epidaurus.